 TI.
-Description Term EU COTIF Specification for Interoperability part subsystem is covered in order to meet the essential requirements and ensure the interoperability of the Trans-European conventional rail system. or part subsystem is covered in order TETA See Train Estimated Time of Arrival idem Tracing Activity at request of finding and reconstructing the transport history of a given consignment, vehicle, equipment, package or cargo. idem Tracking Activity of systematically monitoring and recording the present location and status of a given consignment, vehicle, equipment, package or cargo. idem Train Estimated Time of Arrival Estimated Time of Arrival of a train at a specific point, e.g. handover point, interchange point, destination of the train. idem Train path Train route defined in time and space. idem Train Path / Slot A definition of a train's route in terms of time and the locations (marker points) at which it will originate and terminate along with details of those locations en-route at which it will either pass or call.
+Description Term EU COTIF Specification for Interoperability part subsystem is covered in order to meet the essential requirements and ensure the interoperability of the Trans-European conventional rail system. specifications by which a subsystem or part subsystem is covered in order to meet the essential requirements and to ensure the interoperability of the European rail system.
+Equivalent specification in COTIF are called UTP; Uniform Technical Prescriptions.
+Trescriptions. ТЕТА See Train Estimated Time of Arrival idem Tracing Activity at request of finding and reconstructing the transport history of a given consignment, vehicle, equipment, package or cargo. idem Tracking Activity of systematically monitoring and recording the present location and status of a given consignment, vehicle, equipment, package or cargo. idem Train Estimated Time of Arrival Estimated Time of Arrival of a train at a specific point, e.g. handover point, interchange point, destination of the train. idem Train path Train route defined in time and space. idem Train Path / Slot A definition of a train's route in terms of time and the locations (marker points) at which it will originate and terminate along with details of those locations en-route at which it will either pass or call.
 The detail might also include any activities that the train will perform en-route for example train crew, locomotive or other consist changes. idem Trans-European rail network Rail network as described in Annex 1 to the Directive 2001/16/EC. idem Transhipment The operation of moving intermodal loading units from one means of transport to another. idem Trip plan For wagon or Intermodal unit shows the planned reference trip of the wagon / Intermodal unity. idem TSI See Technical Specification for Interoperability idem